 Overall, this is probably one of the best ski goggles when it comes to versatility, design, performance, and durability.
 If you are looking to enter the professional world of skiing, then this is a great pair of ski goggles to consider.

 Dragon Alliance Advanced Project X Ski Goggles

-On top of that, it is also compatible with helmets and other head gear that makes it the ultimate performance and protection ski goggles currently available in the market today.
+On top of that, these goggles are also compatible with ski helmets and other headgear.
+This makes them the ultimate performance and protection ski goggles currently available in the market today.
 Ideal for both men and women, these ski goggles are now available in over 10 fantastic designs that represent you.

 The Dragon Alliance Advanced Project X is a prime example of knowing what skiers want and delivering.
 Overall, The Alliance Advanced Project X is easily one of our favorite ski goggles and for the right reasons too.